 - Manages DQA provider, survey/enforcement, and complaint databases and responds to requests for related statistical information.

-- Supports the OASIS and MDS data systems and assists providers in using these systems.
+- Supports the Outcome and Assessment Information Set (OASIS) and Minimum Data Set (MDS) data systems and assists providers in using these systems.